 In terms of past performance, that hasn't been so bad.
-Backed by Titanic-sized companies like PetroChina and China Mobile, the iShares FTSE/Xinhua China 25 ETF has averaged returns of 12% per year over the past three years, versus the S&P 500 -- tethered to our own mega caps like Oracle
+Backed by gigantic companies like PetroChina and China Mobile, the iShares FTSE/Xinhua China 25 ETF has averaged returns of 19% per year over the past five years.
+Compare that to the S&P 500 -- tethered to our own megacaps like General Electric

 A little background

 SOEs have traditionally been the dominant players in the Chinese economy.
 In 1958, during the days of Chairman Mao, more than 97% of the Chinese economy was under the control of the government (PRC) through the use of SOEs.